kevinushey/blog/posts/2016-09-14-pitfalls-in-writing-portable-c++98-code.Rmd

     CXX_STD = CXX11

-Recent versions of R-devel even come with support for the C++14 standard.
+The development versions of R even come with support for the C++14 standard.
 So, if you can, please use modern C++ -- for your own sanity, and also as an extra layer of protection versus the common portability pitfalls.

 > Rule: If you can, use the most recent version of the C++ standard available.

 ### Standard Library Headers

-The following code will fail to compile on Solaris.
+The following code may fail to compile on Solaris:

 ```cpp
 #include <cstdio>